mahedi-kaysar/architectural-katas/README.md

 ## Actor/Action

-Here, we have identified the actors and actions from the exiting architecture and given functinalites of the system.
+Here, we have identified the actors and actions from the exiting architecture and given functionalites of the system.

 <p align="center">
 <img width="100%" src="images/actor-action.png"/>